brevzin/cpp_proposals/3726_union_lifetime/union-lifetime.md

 That wording needs to be reverted.
 The default constructor will no longer start lifetimes implicitly.

-Instead, we allow placement new on an aggregate element to start the lifetime of the aggregate.
-That is, given the above implementation:
+The previous version of this paper [@P3726R0] proposed allowing placement new on an aggregate element to start the lifetime of the aggregate.
+It turns out that the wording to allow this was wholly incomplete, as it didn't account for:

+* casts to `void*`
+* calls to `std::addressof`

+As a production implementation wouldn't write `new (&storage[n]) T`, it'd write `::new ((void*)std::addressof(storage[n]) T`.
+Having to pattern match on syntax makes this wording approach increasingly complicated, if not outright weird given the call to a standard library function in there.
+It also makes for a confusing design since you would get into situations where `::new (E) T;` is valid but `auto ptr = E; ::new (ptr) T;` is not.

+Instead, we go back to what [@P3074R0]{.title} proposed: a dedicated standard library function start the lifetime of an implicit-lifetime time.
+That is, our `FixedVector` implementation would look like this:

 ::: std
 ```cpp